 Luis Felipe López-Calva is the Global Director for the World Bank Group’s Poverty and Equity Global Practice (GP) in the Equitable Growth, Finance, and Institutions (EFI) Vice Presidency.

 His research interests focus on labor markets, poverty and inequality, institutions, and the microeconomics of development.
-He has published extensively on these issues in peer-reviewed academic journals, books, and policy reports.
+He has published on these issues in peer-reviewed academic journals, such as The Journal of Development Economics, The Journal of Economic Inequality, World Development, Economics Letters, Oxford Economic Papers, and Oxford Development Studies, among others.
+He has also published widely cited books and policy reports.
 He holds a Master’s degree in Economics from Boston University, as well as a Master’s and a PhD in Economics from Cornell University.

 López-Calva comes to the position of Global Director for the Poverty and Equity GP with a commitment to advancing four key priorities: (i) to elevate poverty reduction and equitable growth to the top of the international development agenda; (ii) to expand the GP’s technical expertise from measurement and monitoring of poverty and inequality to cutting-edge policy analysis for pro-poor development; (iii) to formulate clear strategic directions for the GP, implement these priorities in global and regional programs using both formal and informal authority, and represent the World Bank Group externally; and (iv) to bring conceptual clarity and operational implications to the discussion about the links between climate action and equity.